Reversionary death benefit nomination vs Binding death benefit nomination

 In making a decision the most important thing is to make sure you have thought through the implications and how this fits in with your broader estate planning strategy.

-If you’ve got any questions about reversionary pensions and binding death benefit nominations, please book a chat with one of our financial planners.
+If you have any questions regarding reversionary pensions or binding death benefit nominations, feel free to schedule a chat with one of our experienced financial planners.